MattGibney/Moppler/website/content/_index.md

 Title: Home
 ---

-Hi there, i'm Moppler 👋🏻
+Hi there, I'm Moppler 👋🏻

-By day, i'm a proud dad, programmer and mechanical keyboard enthusiast.
-By night, I'm also those things, but also tired.

-I like to dabble in projects, most of the time I don't get any where near to completing them.
-Most of my Github Repos are provate because the sheer number of abandoned projects is staggerring.

-The Moppler handle is relatively new, I created it as my old one was too closely linked to my real identity and as i've gotten older, I have found that I prefer the anonymity.

-If I don't completely forget, I plan to use the space to document my thoughts as well as some of the odd projects that I work on.
+I'm a software engineer and I love to build things.
+I'm currently working on some commercial mobile apps but when I have the free time, I like to work on open source projects.

+I primarily work with Typescript, react and react-native.
+I'm currently learning Swift and really getting stuck into the Apple ecosystem.
+I've got plenty of experience with Perl too, but I'm not sure if that's something to brag about.

+When I'm not coding, I'm usually playing video games, normally Factorio on the laptop or Forza on the Xbox.
+I'm also a massive fan of Lego and have a huge collection of sets, mostly vehicles.

 ## Get in touch

-Wether you are interested in joining me on one of my projects or think i'd be interested in one of yours.
-Please get in touch, i'd love to hear from you.
+Interested in joining me on one of my projects or think i’d be interested in one of yours?
+Please get in touch, i’d love to hear from you.

 Email: findmoppler@gmail.com